openvinotoolkit/model_server/deploy/README.md

 list permission on the model version folders.

 ### Persistent Volume
-If is possible to deploy OVMS using Kubernetes [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+It is possible to deploy OVMS using Kubernetes [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 That opens a possibility of storing the using the models for OVMS on all Kubernetes [supported filesystems](https://kubernetes.io/docs/concepts/storage/storage-classes/).